yatharthahuja/Volume-of-Tooth-RCT-by-Segmentation/README.md

 Launch the project by adjusting the arguments in bash file: RCT_ANALYSIS.sh and running it in the command terminal.
 Make sure to correct the dataset values and directory paths in the arguments carefully!

-Please look into ipynb files for snaps of demo and links.txt for the intermediate image results.
+Please look into ipynb files for snaps of demo and link.txt for the intermediate image results.